 On the South Route of the Bus Turistic, stop at Camp Nou, where Barça plays.
-If you have boys, it is an exciting place where you might even be able to buy tickets and see a game.
+If you have soccer fans, it is an exciting place where you might even be able to buy tickets and see a game.
 It rivals professional football and the stadium is huge.
 Barça is now one of the most famous soccer teams in the world.
 Note, that if you want an official jersey, this is the place, but if you find the prices out of this world (70 euros), there are many shops in the Barrio Gótico (Barri Gótic) where you can find knock-offs that look real for 15 euros.

 We still love the view of Barcelona from Tibidabo, the mountainous region overlooking Barcelona where the city’s amusement park is located.
 Our son still asks us to go.
 The church that overlooks the city is illuminated at night and serves as a beacon.
 Tibidabo has a funicular (tram) that takes you up the hill from Avenida Tibidabo.
 It is so cool and kids love it!
 Note, that from Avinguda Tibidado (Tibidabo Avenue) to the tram it is a hike.
 So if you are with small children, take the Tramvía Blau (Blue Trolley).

 Best times to visit Barcelona with kids

 Barcelona is best in the Spring and Fall.
 It’s Mediterranean climate is soft and much like California.
 Although in summer it is hot and humid.
 If you like heat, summer is a great choice.
 Barcelona is one of the most popular European destinations.
 Remember, Catalán people (people from the Catalonian region of Spain) will be most accepting of you if you try to speak their language.
 So pick up a dictionary before you come over and give your children and eye-opening experience.